Hypercubers/hypercubing.xyz/docs/faq.md

 ## Speedsolving

 ??? question "What are the speedsolving records for 4D puzzles?"
     See the [leaderboards](/leaderboards).
-To get on the leaderboard, submit a video of your solve to [this form](https://forms.gle/Y7Vpi3pb8989Ay8W8).
+To get on the leaderboard, read the [submission guidelines](/leaderboards/rules) and submit a video of your solve to [this form](https://forms.gle/Y7Vpi3pb8989Ay8W8).

 ??? question "Why not use speedrun.com?"
     Speedrun.com does not allow "generic Rubik's Cube simulators."
 We applied and were rejected.